spinalcordtoolbox/spinalcordtoolbox/dev/template_preprocessing/README.md

   - ``python ~/code/spinalcordtoolbox/dev/template_preprocessing/pipeline_template.py``
 - Use output data for generating the template.

-## DATA
+## Data

-All data (inputs, outputs and info files) are located in:
+All data (inputs, outputs and info files) are located in (NeuroPoly lab):
 ~~~
-polygrammes: /Volumes/Usagers/Etudiants/tamag/data/data_template
+/Volumes/Usagers/Etudiants/tamag/data/data_template
 ~~~

 The following data were not selected: